Pay your rates

 How do I pay my rates?

-For information on how and when to pay your rates, please refer to your Rates Notice or visit www.claremont.wa.gov.au/Residents/Rates.
+For information on how and when to pay your rates, please refer to your rates notice or pay online.

 What is the specified area rate levy (SAR)?

-Specified Area Rates are a boundary oriented levy implemented by a local government to raise funds for specific works, services or facilities directly benefitting a ratepayer within that boundary.
-For more information please visit www.claremont.wa.gov.au.
+An SAR is a boundary-oriented levy implemented by a local government to raise funds for specific works, services or facilities directly benefitting a ratepayer within that boundary.
+The SAR for the Claremont Town Centre for 2020-21 is not being applied.

 Emergency service levy